williamlief/synth_vax/README.md

 # Did Ohio’s Vaccine Lottery Increase Vaccination Rates?
 A Pre-Registered, Synthetic Control Study

+## Versions

-A preprint of our findings is available at https://osf.io/a6de5/.
-Our pre-registered analysis plan is also available at https://osf.io/g6xns/
+* A preprint of our findings is available at https://osf.io/a6de5/.
+* Our pre-registered analysis plan is available at https://osf.io/g6xns/

 ## Directory Info